-- \ What were your major accomplishments during residency? - \ What personal challenges did you encounter and how did you overcome them? - \ What was especially satisfying? - \ What did you learn about yourself? - \ What would you change if you could do residency over? - \ Having completed the residency, how have your goals changed?
+- What were your major accomplishments during residency? - What personal challenges did you encounter and how did you overcome them? - What was especially satisfying? - What did you learn about yourself? - What would you change if you could do residency over? - Having completed the residency, how have your goals changed?

-How it will be surveyed Review of beginning of residency and end of residency self-reflection statements completed by residents.
+Review of beginning of residency and end of residency self-reflection statements completed by residents.

-3.4.c.2 .2 Initial Self-Evaluation 3.4.c.2.1 Residents complete a self-evaluation of their entering knowledge and skills related to the educational goals and objectives.
-C P 3.4.c.3 c.3 Formative (Ongoing, Regular) Self-Evaluation 3.4.c.3.1 Residents practice criteria-based, formative self-evaluation for aspects of their routine performance.
+3.4.c.2 Initial Self- 3.4.c.2.1 Evaluation Residents complete a self-evaluation of their entering knowledge and skills related to the educational goals and objectives.
+3.4.c.3 Formative (Ongoing, Regular) Self-Evaluation 3.4.c.3.1 Residents practice criteria-based, formative self-evaluation for aspects of their routine performance.
 3.4.c.4 Summative Self-Evaluation 3.4.c.4.1 The program has a defined plan for the resident to complete and document criteria-based, summative self-evaluation toward achievement of targeted objectives in learning experiences.
 3.4.c.4.2 Residents are taught how to perform self-evaluation.